 - Challenging the devices that were used to determine the blood alcohol level.

-Why Should You Contact A DWI Attorney After An Arrest?One of our legal team’s goals is to help clients avoid the most common mistakes made by drivers after a DWI.
+Why Should You Contact A DWI Attorney After An Arrest?One of our legal team’s goals is to help clients avoid the most common mistakes made by drivers after a DWI arrest.
 These common mistakes include:

 - Not taking the DWI charges seriously.
 A DWI can result in the loss of your driver’s license, your freedom, and your job.